aseprite/aseprite/docs/manual/manual.rst

    ``TODO screenshot a selected tab and the editor showing the sprite``

- - With what you draw: there are various elements that are used when you draw in the sprite tool, color, pen, and other configuration that modifies how you draw (e.g. snap to grid, patterned mode, etc.).
+ - With what you draw: there are various elements that are used when you draw in the sprite: tool, color, pen, and other configuration that modifies how you draw (e.g. snap to grid, tiled mode, fill or not the shape, etc.).

 You will notice that a sprite is not just one image, it can have frames and layers, so in next sections, the first point ("Where you